 When it comes to vapor barrier installations, your contractor will typically take the following steps:

-- Clear the water out of your basement.
+- Clear the water out of your crawl space.

 - Find the source of the leak.